bcobo/SIRENA/doc/SIRENAfunctions.rst

     .. cpp:member:: gsl_vector* maxDERs

         GSL vector with the maximum values of the derivatives of the templates in the library to be compared with the pulse being analysed

+    .. cpp:member:: int preBuffer

+        preBuffer to work with in the particular pulse

     .. cpp:member:: ReconstructInitSIRENA* reconstruct_init